On components of stable Auslander-Reiten quivers that contain Heller lattices: the case of truncated polynomial rings: Main result

 \section{Main result}

 In this section, we prove the main result of this article.

 \begin{theorem} Let $\O$ be a complete discrete valuation ring, $A=\O[X]/(X^n)$, for $n\geq 2$.
-Then, the component of the stable Auslander-Reiten quiver of $A$ which contains $Z_i$ and $Z_{n-i}$ is $\Z A_\infty/\langle \tau^2\rangle$ if $2i\ne n$, and $\Z A_\infty/\langle \tau\rangle$ i.e. homogeneous tube if $2i=n$. \end{theorem} \begin{proof} Let $C$ be a component of the stable Auslander-Reiten quiver of $A$ that contains a Heller lattice.
-As Heller lattices are $\tau$-periodic for $A=\O[X]/(X^n)$, Theorem \ref{infinite tree class theorem} and Lemma \ref{infinite lattices} implies that $C$ is a valued stable translation quiver and its tree class is one of $A_\infty, B_\infty, C_\infty, D_\infty$ and $A^\infty_\infty$.
+Then, the component of the stable Auslander-Reiten quiver of $A$ which contains $Z_i$ and $Z_{n-i}$ is $\Z A_\infty/\langle \tau^2\rangle$ if $2i\ne n$, and $\Z A_\infty/\langle \tau\rangle$ i.e. homogeneous tube if $2i=n$. \end{theorem} \begin{proof} Let $C$ be a component of the stable Auslander-Reiten quiver of $A$ that contains a Heller lattice and we apply Theorem \ref{infinite tree class theorem} to $C$.
+If there exists a loop in the component, Proposition \ref{E-indec} implies that the endpoint must be a Heller lattice.
+However, Heller lattices have no loops.
+Thus, $C$ is a valued stable translation quiver and its tree class is one of $A_\infty, B_\infty, C_\infty, D_\infty$ and $A^\infty_\infty$.
 If $i=1$ or $i=n-1$, then Proposition \ref {E-indec}(1) implies that the subadditive function considered in the proof of Lemma\;\ref{no loop lemma} is not additive.
 Thus, the tree class of $C$ is $A_{\infty}$.
 We now assume that $i\neq 1,n-1$.
 Proposition \ref{E-indec}(2) implies that the Heller lattices $Z_{i}$ and $Z_{n-i}$ are on the boundary of the stable Auslander-Reiten quiver, and the tree class can not be $A_{\infty}^{\infty}$.
 If the tree class was one of $B_{\infty}$, $C_{\infty}$ and $D_{\infty}$, then $F_{i}$ or $F_{n-i}$ would have at least three indecomposable direct summands.
 But it contradicts Lemma\;\ref{F-indec}.
 Therefore, the tree class is $A_{\infty}$.
 Then, the component $C$ must be a tube, and the rank is the period of the Heller lattices $Z_i$ and $Z_{n-i}$, which is two if $n-i\neq i$, one if $n-i=i$. \end{proof}